Emerson (footballer, born 1972): Club career

 Born in Rio de Janeiro, Emerson started playing with Flamengo, but he soon moved to Coritiba in search of first-team football.
 In 1991 he began his extensive overseas spell, first with C.F.
 Os Belenenses in Portugal.

 After several impressive displays, Emerson secured a move to FC Porto.
 Under the management of former England coach Bobby Robson, he won successive Primeira Liga titles, appeared in the UEFA Champions League and won the 1996 Portuguese Player of the Year award.

 By now, Emerson's performances had attracted interest from major European clubs, and eventually he signed with Premier League side Middlesbrough, completing a £4 million move.
-It is alleged that the deal was done without manager Bryan Robson's knowledge, the manager only finding out after it was unwittingly mentioned by chief scout Ray Trainn; Emerson's cousin Fábio was also acquired, but played just one game in his 14-month spell.
+It is alleged that the deal was done without manager Bryan Robson's knowledge, the manager only finding out after it was unwittingly mentioned by chief scout Ray Trainn; Emerson's cousin, Fabio Moreira was also acquired, but played just one game in his 14-month spell.

-However, things turned sour quickly with Emerson's former manager Bobby Robson, now at FC Barcelona, expressing his interest in bringing the player to the Camp Nou – this unsettled the midfielder, who by this time had already endured relegation to Division One in addition to difficulties in adjusting to life on Teesside.
+However, things turned sour quickly with Emerson's former manager Bobby Robson, at Barcelona, expressing his interest in bringing the player to the Camp Nou – this unsettled the midfielder, who by this time had already endured relegation to Division One in addition to difficulties in adjusting to life on Teesside.
 He travelled to Brazil for a break at the end of 1997, and once there threatened that he would not return to the club.

 Eventually the dispute was resolved with a move to CD Tenerife in January 1998, for around £4.25 million.
 Surprisingly, Middlesbrough chief executive Keith Lamb later stated that he had tried to re-sign Emerson after Tenerife were relegated, and the latter remained in the Canary Islands until 2000 when he moved to Deportivo de La Coruña, after the Galicians' 2000 conquest of the La Liga title.
 He often partnered compatriot Mauro Silva in his first year, but played sparingly in the following.

 After further one-year stints with Atlético Madrid and Rangers, where he became the first ever Brazilian to play for the Scottish, scoring once against Panathinaikos in the 2003–04 Champions League.

-Emerson moved to Greece, joining Skoda Xanthi in the summer of 2005.
-After having stayed there only six months, he was transferred to AEK Athens, in January 2006.
+In the summer of 2005 Emerson moved to Greece, joining Skoda Xanthi.
+After having stayed there only six months, on 23 January 2006 he was transferred to AEK Athens for a fee of €150,000.
 On 21 November 2006, he played the whole match in the 1–0 victory against the eventual champions, Milan for the UEFA Champions League.

-On 23 May 2007, Emerson was released by AEK and signed for 2006–07 Cypriot First Division champions APOEL.
+On 23 June 2007, his contract with AEK was expired and Emerson signed for the Cypriot First Division champions APOEL.
 However, in January of the following year, he returned to Brazil and ended his career playing for lowly Madureira Esporte Clube, at the Rio de Janeiro State League.